-This week, we’re shining our cultural spotlight on the Palio, the oldest horse race in the world.
+Did you know that the Palio is the oldest horse race in the world?
 Travel with us to Siena, Italy, where a twice-yearly race has been known to consume the entire region (and then some!) with its trademark passion, corruption, and competition.
 Whether you’re an aficionado of Italian culture or just a sucker for some good drama, the Palio is the next cultural phenomena that you’ll want to get into.

-In fact, there’s never been a better time to start following these legendary races: Sienese director Cosima Spender’s new movie Palio is just about to hit theaters, after making a big splash at Tribeca Film Festival earlier this year.
+If you can't make it out to Italy anytime soon, you can see this race depicted on the big screen through Sienese director Cosima Spender’s movie Palio.
+It made a big splash at Tribeca Film Festival in 2015.
 A dramatic and captivating portrait of this age-old tradition, the film captures the very pulse of Tuscany and the people who keep this wild and cutthroat event alive year after year.

-Everything about the Palio is steeped in culture, intrigue, and excitement — which means that Mango is already obsessed with it.
+Everything about the Palio is steeped in culture, intrigue, and excitement — which means that we are already obsessed with it.
 Check out our Italian specialty course on the Siena Horse Race, featuring six lessons packed with history, vocabulary, and culture lessons all about the Palio.
 But first, let’s kick start your passion for the Palio with a quick primer on these historical races.

 Although it’s a horse race, the horses themselves are only a small piece of the puzzle.
 Behind the scenes of the Palio, there are back-door deals and bargains, strategic plots, and intensive training.
 While the Sienese rally around their respective jockeys when the time comes, they actually have a complex relationship.
-The jockeys are known as i dieci assassini, or the ten assassins.
+The jockeys are known as i dieci assassini [the ten assassins].
 There’s a general sense of distrust between the jockeys and their districts, rooted in the ultra-competitive nature of the races.
 There’s no guarantee that your district’s championed jockey this year won’t be riding for your enemy in a year’s time.
 When it comes to the Palio, trust no one.

 Although the race is certainly a spectacle in its own right, the magic of the Palio is really in its surrounding events.
 From the parade of costumes and flag-wavers at Corteo Storico to the secret pacts and deals of the contrade lottery drawings, the stories and mystery of the Palio play out all year long.

-Have you caught Palio fever?
-Log on to Mango’s customized Horse Races of Siena specialty course to immerse yourself in the culture, history, and vocabulary.
-Learn to compliment costumes at Corteo Storico, root for your contrada, and understand jargon around horse racing.
-The perfect addition to your Italian language-learning and great preparation for this week’s big movie premiere; we’ll see you at the track!
+Have you caught Palio fever yet?
+Check out our Horse Race of Siena specialty course to immerse yourself in Italian culture, history, and vocabulary.
+Learn to compliment costumes at Corteo Storico, root for your contrada, and understand jargon around horse racing — the perfect addition to your Italian language learning.
+Click below to get started.
+We’ll see you at the track!